Gender Inequality in Focus: Women in Photography

 Addressing gender inequality in photography – what can we do?

 Several large workshop and conference organisers have specifically said they struggle to find women to include in their panel of talent because women don’t put themselves forward to speak, or aren’t willing to through lack of confidence.
 I know from my previous career in marketing that brand ambassadors and conference speakers aren’t born, they are made.
 To be considered a leader in any industry requires confidence and a specific skill-set that doesn’t come naturally overnight.

 I’m particularly excited by a recent initiative from Laura Babb at Snap Photography Festival.
 I have been to the Festival every year since its inception in 2016, and one of the reasons why I’ve now attended three times is because of the commitment to diversity and inclusion.

 Every year Laura finds interesting, creative and inspiring people from all backgrounds to share their expertise.
 Her aim is to invite speakers that reflect the make-up of the community.
 This means that she actively seeks out speakers from groups that are currently under-represented and encourages their participation.

 Laura has boldly taken the criticism and created a scholarship programme to specifically nurture a female or non-gender-confirming photographer to develop these skills and start putting themselves forward.

-If you’re interested in supporting the Snap Photography Festival Aspiring Workshop Leader Scholarship, you can donate here.
+If you’re interested in supporting the Snap Photography Festival Aspiring Workshop Leader Scholarship, you can donate here to their latest crowdfunding initiative.
 Or if you’re interested in the rise of women in the photography industry, check out these recent articles in Wired and Stylist, or read Rebecca Douglas’s open letter to Nikon.